Coinflect/coinflectjs/README.md

-const myNetworkID = 12345 //default is 1, we want to override that for our local network const coinflect = new Coinflect("localhost", 9650, "http", myNetworkID) const xchain = coinflect.XChain() //returns a reference to the X-Chain used by CoinflectJS
+const myNetworkID = 12345 //default is 1, we want to override that for our local network const coinflect = new Coinflect("localhost", 9650, "http", myNetworkID) const xchain = coinflect.XChain() //returns a reference to the X-Chain used by Coinflect
 ```

 ### Accessing the KeyChain